 At a glance

-- Politics: Mali was regarded as a model of African democracy until military seized power in March 2012.
-Tuareg rebels declared the independence of 'Azawad state' in the north, which was quickly taken over by al-Qaeda allies
+- Politics: Mali was regarded as a model of African democracy until military seized power in March 2012 and the north fell under al-Qaeda control.
+Presidential polls in August 2013 were part of a designated return to civilian rule

 - Economy: Mali is among the 25 poorest countries.
 It is highly dependant on gold mining and agricultural exports such as cotton

 - International: France responds to a Malian request and swiftly recaptures key cities in the north